 However, the set of resource structures defined by oneM2M is very loosely coupled with the service of devices which may still cause interworking problems.
 Using CRUDN operations [2] on resources defined by oneM2M is the mechanism to enforce the common services oneM2M is trying to deliver.
 How to use these common services relies on interpretation of the implementer of the standard.
 For devices designed for non-oneM2M Proximal IoT technologies, if services of these devices are exposed to oneM2M entities using resources in inconsistent ways, it is still very hard to enable the interworking with these devices, because consumers of the services may need additional adaptation depending on different interpretations of resource content and relationships in different implementations.

 In the present document, a general interworking architecture and framework to enable interworking up to the information model layer is defined.

+For Device Management purposes, some generic guidelines for CRUDN operations on DM SDT modules are defined in clause 8.
+These guidelines can be refined in oneM2M Technical Specifications that detail the interworking with specific Proximal IoT Technologies.

 ----------------------- End of change 3 -------------------------------------------